andrewproctor/Intro-to-Base-R/chapter2.md

 *** =instructions
 - Create a matrix of randomly sampled values from a normal distribution.
-There should be 3 rows and 3 columns.
+There should be 3 rows and 3 columns, with the data filled in by row.
 Call it  <code>norm_matrix</code>.
 - You can generate a random sample of *n* values from the standard normal distribution is: <code>rnorm(n)</code>.

 *** =hint